NCAR/VAPOR/docs/sphinx/usage.rst

 We recommend that all users either watch our :ref:`Introductory Tutorial <introTutorial>` or work through the :ref:`quickStartGuide`.

-If any feature in Vapor is not sufficenty self describing in the applicaiton, this is where to find elaboration.
+If any feature in Vapor is not sufficienty self describing in the application, this is where to find elaboration.
 Please :ref:`contact our team <contactAndContribute>` if you think you may have found a bug, usability issue, or you'd like to request an enhancement.

 The Renderers
 -------------